 - Side Swing and Jump: This requires a bit more coordination to master.
 Keep your hands together and twirl the rope to your left side without jumping it, then, as you bring the rope back, jump over it, feet together.
 Then, continue the motion and twirl the rope to your right side.
 Jump over it again as you bring the rope back to your center, and continue the sequence.

-- Double unders: To really get the most out of speed ropes, consider a jump-rope trick beloved by Crossfitters around the world.
-Jump normally, but leap high enough and spin the rope fast enough that it passes under your feet two times for every single jump.
-And, if you manage to master that, then, then triple unders are the only place left to go…
+- Double unders: To really get the most out of speed ropes, jump normally, but leap high enough and spin the rope fast enough that it passes under your feet two times for every single jump.
+This creates a double under.
+And, if you manage to master that, then, then triple unders are the only place left to go… But don't worry, double unders are hard enough and can be extremely challenging while trying to complete an intense workout.

 Speed rope can take your exercise training to new heights.
-So hop to it, and see for yourself how effective a little jumping rope can be!
+So hop to it, or double under hop to it, and see for yourself how effective a little jumping rope can be!
+The best part of crushing a speed roper workout is finishing it off with an ice cold Progenex Recovery - designed to refuel your muscles so you can do it again tomorrow.